limine-bootloader/limine/README.md

 ## How to use

 ### UEFI
-The `BOOTX64.EFI` file is a vaild EFI application that can be simply copied to the `/EFI/BOOT` directory of a FAT formatted EFI system partition.
-This file can be installed there and coexist with a BIOS installation of Limine (see below) so that the disk will be bootable on both BIOS and UEFI systems.
+The `BOOT{IA32,X64,AA64}.EFI` files are vaild EFI applications that can be simply copied to the `/EFI/BOOT` directory of a FAT formatted EFI system partition.
+These files can be installed there and coexist with a BIOS installation of Limine (see below) so that the disk will be bootable on both BIOS and UEFI systems.